BLCM/OpenBLCMM/README-developing.md

     java -agentlib:native-image-agent=config-output-dir=conf-dir
         -jar OpenBLCMM.jar

-... and then kick off the compilation with:
+... and then after you've clicked around the app as much as possible *(I should probably make a checklist)*, quit the app and then kick off the compilation with:

     native-image -Djava.awt.headless=false
         -H:ReflectionConfigurationFiles=conf-dir/reflect-config.json